Imagine this...

 And they are prone to security breaches.

-Here's more.
+Here’s more.
 The log data can slow down your system.
-And you won't even be able to keep track of all of them.
+And you won’t even be able to keep track of all of them.
 Using vulnerability scanners is essential to identify and address potential security weaknesses in your data lake.
-These scanners help detect vulnerabilities, assess their severity, and provide recommendations to mitigate the risks
+These scanners help detect vulnerabilities, assess their severity, and provide recommendations to mitigate the risks.

-Plus, they are unethical and bordering on illegal.
+Plus, they are unethical and illegal.

 You see, storing identifiable personal details of users is illegal.
 It's a matter of privacy concerns for the General Data Protection Regulation (GDPR).
+Data protection regulations like GDPR and CCPA require transparency in data collection and usage, and give consumers the right to demand deletion of their personal information.

 You could get fines!